GEO4840 – Tectonics

 Recommended previous knowledge

-This is a course at an advanced level and it is recommended that students have a knowledge equivalent of a bachelor in earth- or other topics in physics/mathematics.
-The course fits well with other advanced geology and geophysics courses, including GEO4620 – Seismic waves and seismology.
+This is a course at an advanced level and it is recommended that students have knowledge equivalent to a bachelor's degree in the Earth - or other topics in physics/mathematics.

 - 10 credits overlap with GEO9840 – Tectonics.